andresperezl/discordgamesdk-go/README.md

 Currently, this project only includes documentation examples and does not have automated tests.
 Contributions adding real test coverage are highly encouraged to improve code quality and reliability.

+## Automated Releases

+This project uses [semantic-release](https://semantic-release.gitbook.io/) with GitHub Actions to automatically create v0.x.x tags and GitHub releases based on commit messages.
+See `.github/workflows/release.yml` for details.

 ---

 *This project is experimental and was generated as a test of code generation tools.
 Expect rough edges and review all code before use.*